The best places to visit on the Dolomites with kids and travel tips for the perfect family vacation on the Italian Dolomites.

 Rabbits, cows, horses but also eagles and ravens: whether you are staying on a farm or walking a pristine Alpine peak, nature is always around you and it is impossible not to feel refreshed and re-energized by it.

-The Dolomites are overall a very family-friendly place however, some places are special to us and today we want to share them with you.
+The Dolomites are overall a very family-friendly place a however, some places are special to us.

 These are our favorite places to visit on the Dolomites with kids and our tops tips for planning a family trip to the area.